bfrith97/Message-App/README.md

 ## Setup

 1. Clone the repository.
+2. Run 'cd .\Message-App\'
-2. Run `composer install`.
+3. Run `composer install`.
-3. Copy the `.env.example` file to `.env`.
+4. Copy the `.env.example` file to `.env`.
-4. Run `php artisan key:generate`.
+5. Run `php artisan key:generate`.
-5. Set up a database and add the database information to the `.env` file.
+6. Set up a database and add the database information to the `.env` file.
-6. Run `php artisan migrate` to create the database tables.
+7. Run `php artisan migrate` to create the database tables.
-7. Run `php artisan db:seed` to seed the database with sample data.
+8. Run `php artisan db:seed` to seed the database with sample data.

 ## Usage